iPherian/manual-connections/README.md

 * Eternal port forwarding (requests a new port on expiration of old)
   * can run a custom command when a forwarded port is established (see ```PIA_ON_PORT_FORWARD```)
 * Writes forwarded port to file for use by other services (```/opt/piavpn-manual/pia_port```)
+* Can run as a systemd service
+  * Instructions: copy *.service file to /etc/systemd/system then customize vars prefixed with $ (e.g. $VAR)
 * Can run in a docker container

 ## Config